-Figure 143.
+Figure 181.
 The window for adding a schedule for a task.

 In the opened window, in the System Time field, the system time of the device is displayed.
-You can select the Simplified mode choice of the radio button and specify the following parameters:
+You can select the simplified mode of the schedule.
+To do this, select the Simplified mode value from the Mode drop-down list and specify the following parameters:

-Parameter Description Perform task on schedule Move the switch to the right to enable the schedule.
-Move the switch to the left to disable the schedule.
+Parameter Description Perform task on Move the switch to the right to enable the schedule. schedule Move the switch to the left to disable the schedule.

-Parameter Description Simplified mode Interval of execution Every minute.
+Parameter Description Simplified mode Schedule name Specify a schedule name for easier identification.
+You can specify any name.
+Interval of execution Every minute.
 Every hour: When this value is selected, the Time field is displayed in the section.
 Every day: When this value is selected, the Time field is displayed in the section.
 Every week: When this value is selected, the names of days of the week and the Time field are displayed in the section.
 Every month: When this value is selected, the Day of month and Time fields are displayed in the section.
 Duration Specify the interval during which the task will be performing.
 Time Specify the time when the task should start running.
 Days of week Select a day or days of the week when the task will be performing.
 To do this, select the checkbox located to the left of the relevant value.
 Day of month Specify a day of the month.
 You can specify one value or several values separated by a comma.

 In the advanced mode, you can specify more parameters for the schedule using a cron expression.
-To do this, select the Advanced mode choice of the radio button and specify the needed values in the fields displayed.
+To do this, select the Advanced mode value from the Mode drop-down list and specify the needed values in the fields displayed.
 You can specify one value or several values separated by a comma.
 You can use the character (asterisk) to specify the entire range of possible values.
 Upon that the Schedule field will be filled in automatically.
-In the Schedule name field, specify a schedule name for easier identification (optional).
+In the Schedule name field, specify a schedule name for easier identification (you can specify any name).